Debbie Sellin

-Deborah Mary Sellin (born 1 October 1964) is a Church of England priest serving as Bishop of Southampton, a suffragan bishop in the Diocese of Winchester, and acting as diocesan Bishop of Winchester.
+Deborah Mary Sellin (born 1 October 1964) is a Church of England bishop serving as Bishop of Peterborough since 2023.
+She was previously Bishop of Southampton, a suffragan bishop in the Diocese of Winchester, and acted as diocesan Bishop of Winchester.

 Early life and education

 Sellin is originally from Scotland, and was born in Dumfries on 1 October 1964.
 She studied at the University of St Andrews, graduating with an undergraduate Master of Arts (MA Hons) degree in 1986.
 She worked a manager in the National Health Service (NHS) and then as a family and children's worker.
 She trained for ordination with the Southern Theological Education and Training Scheme between 2004 and 2007.

 Ordained ministry

 Sellin was ordained as a deacon at Petertide 2007 (1 July), ordained as a priest at the Petertide following (28 June 2008) – both times by Christopher Hill, Bishop of Guildford, at Guildford Cathedral – and served all her parish ministry in the Diocese of Guildford.
 She was a Non-Stipendiary Minister at St Saviour, Guildford, from 2007 to 2010, then Vicar of Wonersh from 2010 to 2019 and also Area Dean of Cranleigh from 2015 to 2019.
 In 2018 she was made an Honorary Canon of Guildford Cathedral.